 A prominent benefit of this bed foundation is that it offers additional height to the bed.
 That’s why you need to keep the aggregate height of the mattress and foundation in mind.

-Most homeowners generally go for two height levels: a low-profile foundation of 5 inches and a standard one of 9 inches.
+Most homeowners generally go for two height levels: a low-profile box spring of 5 inches and a standard one of 9 inches.
 With the rising popularity of high-profile deluxe pads and memory foam toppers, the average spring of 9 inches is a nice addition that makes the bed taller.

-If you’re already content with the current height of your bed, choose a low-profile foundation.
+If you’re already content with the current height of your bed, choose a low-profile box spring.

-Though it comes in a much smaller size, a 5-inch foundation still supplies similar durability and support to a 9-inch one.
+Though it is much smaller, a 5-inch box spring still supplies similar durability and support to a 9-inch one.
+A low-profile box spring makes it easier for you to get in and out of the bed.

-Your foundation’s height will not have any impact on the mattress’s performance.
+Your foundation’s height will not impact the mattress’s performance.
 So, rely on the aesthetic value and your preference to make a choice.

-It’s necessary to pick a foundation that fits nicely in the bed frame.
-Should your bed have an old rigid frame, measure its size to determine if the foundation you intended to buy can rest on or slide in the frame.
+It’s necessary to pick box springs that fit nicely in the bed frame.
+Should your bed frame have an old rigid frame, measure its size to determine if the foundation you intended to buy can rest on or slide in the frame.

-Ensure that your mattress frame is robust and will offer a close fit to the foundation.
+Ensure that your mattress bed frame is robust and will offer a close fit to the foundation.

-If you can’t make the box fit the bed frame, it’s possible to place your mattress on the floor.
+If you can’t make the box spring fit the bed frame, it’s possible to place your memory foam mattress on the floor.
 The bed frame isn’t always essential when you have a foundation.

 The primary material of most bed foundations is wood, yet they also contain a decent amount of steel to reinforce their strength.

-These foundations offer plenty of options, including models with organic fabrics, natural fillers, and hypoallergenic fabrics as well as those with heavily packed coils.
+These foundations offer plenty of options, including models with organic fabrics, natural fillers, hypoallergenic fabrics, and those with heavily packed coils.

-Bed foundations and mattresses are ideal environments for the growth of allergens and dust mites.
+Bed box springs and mattresses are ideal environments for the growth of allergens and dust mites.

 Should you suffer from allergies, choose a product that features an allergen-repellent cover to decrease the chance of allergy attacks.